Ruth Westheimer: Early career

 After receiving her doctorate, Westheimer briefly worked for Planned Parenthood in Harlem training women to teach sex education, and this experience encouraged her to continue studying human sexuality.
 She went on to work as a postdoctoral researcher at New York-Presbyterian Hospital.
 She continued to work there as an adjunct associate professor for five years.
 She also taught at Lehman College, Brooklyn College, Hunter College, Adelphi University, Columbia University, Yale University, Princeton University, New York University, New York Hospital-Cornell Medical Center/Weill Cornell Medicine, and West Point.
-In addition, she treated sex therapy patients in a private practice, on East 73rd Street on the Upper East Side of Manhattan.
+She treated sex therapy patients in a private practice, on East 73rd Street on the Upper East Side of Manhattan.

 Media career

-Described as "Grandma Freud" and the "Sister Wendy of Sexuality", Dr. Ruth helped revolutionize talk about sex and sexuality on radio and television, advocating for speaking openly about sexual issues.
+Described as "Grandma Freud" and the "Sister Wendy of Sexuality", Westheimer helped revolutionize talk about sex and sexuality on radio and television, advocating for speaking openly about sexual issues.
 She fielded questions ranging from women who did not have orgasms, to the best time of day to have sex (the morning), to men with premature ejaculations, to foreplay, to oral sex, to sexual fantasies ("embrace them"; "If you want to believe that a whole football team is in bed with you, that's fine"), to masturbation, to erections, to sexual positions, to the G-spot.
-She stressed that: "anything that two consenting adults do in the privacy of their bedroom or kitchen floor is all right with me."
+She stressed that: "anything that two consenting adults do in the privacy of their bedroom or kitchen floor is all right with me".
 Asked a question as to having sex with an animal, she responded: "I'm not a veterinarian."
-She spoke out against engaging in any sexual activity under pressure, and against pedophilia.
-She spoke out strongly in favor of having sex, in favor of contraception being used, in favor of the availability of abortion as an aid for contraception failures, in favor of sex within relationships rather than one-night stands, in favor of funding for Planned Parenthood, and in favor of research on AIDS, and educated her listeners about sexually transmitted diseases.
-She became known for giving serious advice while being candid and funny, but warm, cheerful, and respectful; and for her tag phrase: "Get some".
-Journalist Joyce Wadler described her as a "world class charmer."
+She spoke out against engaging in any sexual activity under pressure.
+She was against the use of drugs, and said she cannot deal with sadomasochism and pedophilia.
+She educated her listeners about sexually transmitted diseases, and spoke out strongly in favor of having sex, in favor of contraception being used, in favor of the availability of abortion as an aid for contraception failures, in favor of sex within relationships rather than one-night stands, in favor of funding for Planned Parenthood, and in favor of research on AIDS.
+She became known for giving serious advice while being candid and funny, but warm, cheerful, and respectful; and for her tag phrase: "Get some."
+Journalist Joyce Wadler described her as a "world class charmer".

 One journalist described her voice as "a cross between Henry Kissinger and Minnie Mouse".
 She was noted for having "an accent only a psychologist could love", one that was "dripping chicken soup."

-The New York Times noted in 1984 that on radio the 55-year-old had risen "from obscurity to almost instant stardom."
+In 1984 The New York Times noted that on radio the 55-year-old had risen "from obscurity to almost instant stardom."
 Journalist Jeannette Catsoulis wrote later in The New York Times, "It's hard to explain how revolutionary her humor, candor and sexual explicitness seemed for the time."